veraison/services/utils/gen-corim/README.md

 ### Template Directory (Optional)

 The directory containing the CoMID and CoRIM templates via the `--template-dir` switch (abbrev. `-t`).
-This directory must exist and must contain files named `comid-template.json` and `corim-template.json` which contain the respective templates.
+If this flag is not set the path for the template directory will default to `templates` within the current working directory.
+The template directory must exist and must contain files named `comid-template.json` and `corim-template.json` which contain the respective templates.
 Some examples of CoMID and CoRIM JSON templates can be found in the [data/templates](data/templates) folder.

 ### Output File (Optional)